guettli/second-central-list-effect/README.md

 the once shiny new thing is a bloated beast which contains a lot of (today) irrelevant information.

 That's live.

+# Example: From email to internal chat.

+People complain, that they get too many mails, and that email is more distracting than helpful.

+Then they switch from email to an internal chat (for example slack)

+Wow, that's great (at the beginning).
+Only relevant information is in chat.
+No distraction any more.

+Some days pass.

+Then people discover that you can send animated gifs.
+Isn't it great?
+Some love it, for some (like me) it is plain useless and distracting.

+Wow, there is even a very cool feature: You have bots.
+And these bots can send reminders ...

+Sooner or later you get more flashing and distracting chat messages than you got emails in the past.

 # Alternatives?